Northern White Cedar

 Today Northern White Cedar is used for poles, cross ties, posts, and lumber.
 The wood is decay resistant and is often used to build things that will contact water such as fencing and boats.
 Also used for log cabins, kraft pulp, and particleboard.
 The foliage is used in flower arrangements and Christmas swags and wreaths.
 Cedar oil is used in insect repellents, medicines, and as a scent for many health and wellness products.

 Due to its thin bark and high oil content, this tree is highly flammable.
 The shallow roots can also be damaged by fire.

 Northern White Cedar is found in nature amongst other trees like Quaking Aspen, Bigtooth Aspen, and White Spruce.
 The most common shrubs found underneath Northern White Cedar in its native habitat are Speckled Alder, Mountain Maple, and Redosier Dogwood.
-Mosses, liverwort such as Sharp-Lobed Hepatica, and False Solomon’s Seal are found in the understory.
+Mosses, liverwort such as Sharp-lobed Hepatica (Liverwort), and False Solomon’s Seal are found in the understory.